Elementary School Program

 How are Quran and Arabic classes instructed?

 Quran classes meet 5 times a week and focus on Qaidah, Tajweed and Hifd.
 Students receive placement test at the beginning of the year in order to be assigned to the appropriate class based on their ability.
 Arabic classes meet 2 times a week and focus on reading, writing, and basic conversational skills.
 Students receive placement test at the beginning of the year in order to be assigned to the appropriate class based on their ability.
+Leveled instruction for Arabic is provided using the Al Arabiyyah Bayna Yadyk series.
+Advanced Quran students can test into our Hifdh program if eligible.

 Empty space, drag to resize